oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

 * User pushed Channel 1 button, it goes back to the previous state, now with the Trumpet preset selected.

 ### Evaluation of Results
 Success in songwriting and sound design using our unique music composition tool.
+Our tool should be able to successfully use buttons (Alex), to walk through a state diagram (Kevin/Alex), which sets up a loop (Kevin/George), which sends signals to a digital synth and creats sound (George).

 ## Schedule
 Explain how you will go from proposal to finished product.